fang2hou/nobo/README.md

     ```python
     # The following username and password is not real :)
-    # Please initialize with an real account.
+    # Please initialize with a real account.
     fangzhou = manabaUser(username="is0000ab", password="12345678")
     ```